How to Become a School Social Worker

 Though some states allow school social workers to start with a bachelor’s degree, most require a master’s of social work to enter the field, as school social workers are trained experts just as any other social worker.

-How to Become a School Social Worker:
+Steps to Becoming a School Social Worker

-Because School Social Workers are fully trained social workers, they need at least a bachelor’s degree--usually in social work, but sometimes in sociology or psychology.
-Depending on the state, most school social workers will also need a master’s in social work that’s been approved approved by the Council on Social Work Education.
+Because School Social Workers are fully trained social workers, they need at least a bachelor’s degree—usually in social work, but sometimes in sociology or psychology.
+Depending on the state, most school social workers will also need a master’s in social work that’s been approved by the Council on Social Work Education.

 Social work licensure may also be required, depending on the state (and those requirements will vary by location as well), but certification to work in school social work is an optional professional development step.
 To get your certification through the NASW (called a “Certified School Social Work Specialist” certification) you need to have an MSW and 2+ years of relevant experience.